truenas/documentation/content/Solutions/RemoteAccess.md

 Website: [ZeroTier](https://www.zerotier.com/)
 Pricing: Free / Paid Tier
 Difficulty: Moderate to Hard
-Usability: While still being user-friendly, ZeroTier offers more advanced configuration options, such as managing multiple networks, IP ranges, and multicast settings.
+Usability: User-friendly ZeroTier offers more advanced configuration options, such as managing multiple networks, IP ranges, and multicast settings.
 This makes it better suited for users with technical expertise.

 ### Installing ZeroTier on TrueNAS: